+In Massachusetts, OUI standards are strict, and factor in many components to ensure the safety of our roads.
+Due to this, laws and charges are more encompassing to curtail drunk/drugged driver offenders.
 If you are charged with an OUI in Massachusetts, you will be given a court date for an arraignment.
 There will be pre-trial hearings and motions before the trial itself, where the case is decided by a judge or jury.

 Facchini & Facchini, PC offers consultation and representation for clients who have been found guilty of OUI charges.